joeammond/HHC-2021-writeup/docs/solution.md

 If the web server uses the URL in the web form to request data, it may be possible to abuse this field to request data that normally isn't available.

-## Exploiting the SSRF vulnerability
+## Exploiting the SSRF Vulnerability

 By using the
 techniques from the IMDS terminal and the data from the page referenced in the hint,